pupil-labs/pupil-docs/src/developer/core/README.md

 which work perfectly fine with the
 [pre-built application bundles](https://github.com/pupil-labs/pupil/releases).

-### Terminology

 ### Timing & Data Conventions
-Pupil Capture is designed to work with multiple captures that free-run at different frame rates that may not be in sync.
+Pupil Capture is designed to work with multiple cameras that free-run at different frame rates that may not be in sync.
 World and eye images are timestamped and any resulting artifacts (detected pupil, markers, etc) inherit the source timestamp.
 Any correlation of these data streams is the responsibility of the functional part that